puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 shared secret from Opinsys support (tuki aet opinsys.fi).
 To receive it you must provide following:

-  -Fully qualified domain name (fqdn)
+  - Fully qualified domain name (fqdn)
     - The service must be available on this domain
   - Name and small description of the service
     - Will be displayed on the login form and admin configuration panel for school admins